CI Gating for Map Updates

 for x, y, *_ in ring

-warnings.append(f"TOPO_WARN [{fid}]: Coordinate precision exceeds 6 decimals")
+warnings.append(f"TOPO_WARN [{fid}]: coordinate precision exceeds 6 decimals")

-if props.get("type") == "room" and "accessibility" not in props:
+if props.get("category") == "room" and "accessibility_rating" not in props:

 return fatals, warnings